Open topic with navigation

 ALTER TRIGGER statement has been extended to support enabling, disabling, or reordering DDL triggers.
 For more information, see ALTER TRIGGER.

-max-client-connections TE start-up option is available.
+max-client-connections TE configuration option is available.
 This means that is now possible to specify a maximum number of client connections per Transaction Engine process.
 For more information, see Database Options.

 A new management client package is available which enables the client management of a NuoDB database without the need to install the full NuoDB product on a client machine.
 For installation instructions, see the pynuoadmin page on the PyPi website.
 For usage details, see Management Client Package Setup.